Venancio-01/hardware-controller/conductor/tracks/refactor_state_machine_20251224/plan.md

 - [x] Task: Conductor - User Manual Verification 'Phase 2: Main Coordinator' (Protocol in workflow.md) [92297e7]

 ## Phase 3: Sub-machine Integration
-- [ ] Task: Refactor `monitor-machine.ts` (formerly poller) to act as a child actor and raise anomaly events to the parent.
+- [x] Task: Refactor `monitor-machine.ts` (formerly poller) to act as a child actor and raise anomaly events to the parent.
+[499bffa]
-- [ ] Task: Refactor `apply-ammo-machine.ts` to act as a child actor and notify parent of completion/cancellation.
+- [x] Task: Refactor `apply-ammo-machine.ts` to act as a child actor and notify parent of completion/cancellation. [c78321b]
-- [ ] Task: Update the hardware initializer/manager to use the new `MainMachine` as the single point of entry for state.
+- [~] Task: Update the hardware initializer/manager to use the new `MainMachine` as the single point of entry for state.
 - [ ] Task: Conductor - User Manual Verification 'Phase 3: Integration' (Protocol in workflow.md)

 ## Phase 4: Final Verification & Cleanup